 Ready to enroll?

-Please fill out the Benefits Enrollment Form to elect or waive coverage in the health, dental, or flexible spending account plans for 2015.
+Please fill out the Benefits Election Form to elect or waive coverage in the health, dental, or flexible spending account plans.
 Please note that employee contributions will be deducted on a pre-tax Section 125 arrangement, unless you inform us in writing of your intent to have your elections deducted post tax.

 Western New England University offers a Defined Contribution Retirement Plan based on section 403(b) of the Internal Revenue Code.
 All employees may enroll and make contributions into the Western New England University 403(b) Defined Contribution Plan upon hire.